Layt27/product-management-system-web-app/README.md

 * npm and Node.js: You can download and install these from the official website: https://nodejs.org/en/
 * MongoDB Atlas: You will need to have a MongoDB Atlas account to create a cluster and view or manage the collections created.
 You can access MongoDB Atlas from the official website: https://www.mongodb.com/atlas.
-* A .env file: You will need to create a .env file in `backend/` with the necessary configurations.
+* A backend .env file: You will need to create a .env file in `backend/` with the necessary configurations.
 You can use the provided .env file as a template.

     ```.env
         # Configuration Settings